Types of Financial Aid That Are Available

 FEDERAL DIRECT GRADUATE PLUS LOANS

-This is a newer loan program that began in the 2006-2007 academic year.
-The Federal Direct Graduate PLUS Loan is available for graduate students and has a fixed interest rate of 7.90%.
+The Federal Direct Graduate PLUS Loan is available for graduate students and has a fixed interest rate for loans borrowed between 7/1/13 and 6/30/14 of 6.41%.
 This loan requires that the borrower pass credit worthiness criteria and allow for students to borrow up to the cost of attendance less other aid received.
 Students should select EITHER a Federal Graduate PLUS Loan OR a private loan (below).
+Refer to the Frequently Asked Questions for additional information.
+Click here to apply.

 Private loans are non-federal credit based loans that have variable interest rates, thus you need to check with your lender regarding the exact terms.
 This loan requires that the borrower pass credit worthiness criteria and allow for students to borrow up to the cost of attendance less other aid received.
 Students should select EITHER a Federal Graduate PLUS Loan OR a private loan.